shahabio/payment-sample/README.md

 # Payment Sample with notification

-Note: all the reqiured images including payment-service and notification-service was pushed to docker hub repository
+Note: all the required images including payment-service and notification-service was pushed to docker hub repository

 For running the services you can just do:
 ```bash